spekulatius/phpscraper-docs/examples/custom-selectors.md

 ## Troubleshooting

-When using custom selectors, PHPScraper hands you the full power of Guotte.
-You will also receive all errors directly from Guotte instead of PHPScraper (for now).
+When using custom selectors, PHPScraper hands you the full power of BrowserKit.
+You will also receive all errors directly from BrowserKit instead of PHPScraper (for now).

 Below are some common errors while working with custom xPaths: